rdappel/courses/pages/advanced-javascript/esm-and-bundling.md

 CommonJS modules are synchronous and load dependencies on demand.
 This pattern works well for server-side applications, but have limited use in the browser.

-## ESM Modules
+## ES Modules

 In 2015, ECMAScript 6 introduced a new module system called ECMAScript Modules (ESM).
 This system is asynchronous and allows for static analysis of dependencies.
-You can recognize ESM modules by the `import` and `export` keywords:
+You can recognize ES modules by the `import` and `export` keywords:

 ```javascript
 // import a module